Instruction

 -

-Create a progression system to provide pacing for a narrative
+Create a progression system to pace a narrative

 -